-You must complete a written checklist and application to move to the next phase.
-The Judge, with input from the team, will determine when you are ready for the application.
+You must complete a written Application to move to the next phase.
+The Judge, with input from the Team, will determine when you are ready for the application.
 Your application is an important part of your program and should be completed with thought and detail.

-Your application must be turned into Court Services by Tuesday AT 5PM so it can be shared with the team and discussed on Wednesday.
-The Treatment Court Judge will make the final decision about your phase advancement.
+Your application must be turned in to Court Services by MONDAY AT 5PM so it can be shared with the Team and discussed on Wednesday.
+The DUI Court Judge will make the final decision about your phase advancement.

-In all Phases of Treatment Court, you are expected to:
+In all Phases of DUI Court, you are expected to:

-- □ Follow program rules and treatment recommendations - $\hfill\square$ Do random drug/alcohol tests as directed - $\hfill\square$ Show up for all probation appointments - $\hfill\square$ Show up, be honest, and try in treatment - Attend 2 recovery support meetings (AA/NA/CR/SMART Recovery/etc.) weekly - $\hfill\square$ Change your people, places, and things
+- □ Follow program rules and treatment recommendations - $\hfill\square$ Do random drug/alcohol tests as directed - $\hfill\square$ Show up for all probation appointments - $\hfill\square$ Show up, be honest, and try in treatment - Attend 2 recovery support meetings (AA/NA/CR/SMART Recovery/etc.) weekly - \Box Change your people, places, and things

-- □ Identify and use positive sober supporters - \Box Use and update your daily planner - □ Live in a safe and sober place that supports your recovery - □ Keep busy, eventually by working full-time, attending school, or a combination of the two - □ Be responsible about money, which will include making and following a budget
+- $\hfill\square$ Identify and use positive sober supporters - $\hfill\square$ Use and update your daily planner - □ Live in a safe and sober place that supports your recovery - Keep busy, eventually by working full-time, attending school, or a combination of the two - □ Be responsible about money, which will include making and following a budget

-Each phase of Treatment Court will ask you to complete activities that will support your recovery efforts.
+Each phase of DUI Court will ask you to complete activities that will support your recovery efforts.
 While some are required for everyone, some may be special to your experience.